Tidal Evolution of Eccentric Binaries Driven by Convective Turbulent Viscosity

 Lastly, in Section~\ref{sec:HighEcc} we presented a simpler calculation of the dissipation rates for highly eccentric orbits that only requires a sum over oscillation modes (rather than a sum over both the oscillation modes and many forcing frequencies).
 The key results are summarized in equations~(\ref{eq:FT_highe})-(\ref{eq:FE_highe_simple}) (in conjunction with equations~\ref{eq:TGeneral} and \ref{eq:EdotGeneral}).
 This approach neglects dissipation near pericenter and is valid for $r_{\rm p} \lesssim 3 R_1$.

-Our results are relevant to binary systems with RGB stars, for instance a binary headed toward a common-envelope episode (CEE), and to those with solar-type stars, such as systems containing close-in giant planets.
+Our results are relevant to understanding populations of binary systems with evolved stars \citep[e.g.][]{Shporer16}, and those with solar-type stars, such as some of the Kepler Heartbeat stars \citep{PW18} and systems containing close-in giant planets.
 Our general equations can be used to track the spin and orbital evolution of a star in a binary system to answer questions such as how often binary systems will retain eccentricity at the onset of a common envelope phase and to reassess the importance of turbulent viscosity in the host star in the orbital decay of a giant planet.

 One intriguing behavior that we did not discuss in this paper is resonance-locking.
 In this scenario, a system encounters a resonance between the frequency of a stellar oscillation mode and the orbital frequency.
-As the stellar spin and orbit (and perhaps the stellar structure) evolve, the mode frequency and orbital frequency change in lock-step, maintaining the resonance \citep{Witte99, Fuller12a}.
+As the stellar spin and orbit (and perhaps the stellar structure) evolve, the mode frequency and orbital frequency change in lock-step, maintaining the resonance \citep{Witte99, Fuller12a}. \citet{IP04b} identified the possibility of a similar behavior where significant viscosity reduction in the primary could cause an eccentric binary to evolve through multiple resonances between the primary star's rotation rate and the orbital frequency.
 Orbital decay is significantly enhanced while a resonance persists (see Figs.~\ref{fig:FE_FT_vs_rp_RGB},\ref{fig:FE_FT_vs_rp_RGB_OSp9}, and \ref{fig:FE_FT_vs_rp_Solar}).
 In some binary stellar systems, resonance-locking may set the timescale for orbital decay.